 This fully online course will contain a mixture of synchronous and asynchronous learning methods.
 All synchronous (i.e. live) sessions will take place within the Monday time window above.
 Zoom meetings will_never last a full 3 hours.
 As an alternative, students will be given material to prepare for those sessions, asynchronously, at their own discretion.
 A schedule will be made available on OWL.
-Note: depending on the class size, more than one meeting may, on occasion, be scheduled within our meeting window (e.g. 6:30 pm, for last names A-L only, 8:00 pm for last names M-Z only).
+Note: depending on the class size, more than one meeting may, on occasion, be scheduled within our meeting window.
 Please monitor the course schedule for updates/details.
+Also, if you are working outside of Huron's local time zone, please see the red note below (p.
+2).